brookman1/brookman1/_posts/2025-08-29-LLM-Image-Generation.markdown

 > The prompt used suggestions to: to make it like it would appear on a lunch box or a hardhat.
 [Yellow_and_Black%20Logo_Thin.png](/assets/Yellow_and_Black%20Logo_Thin.png "Yellow_and_Black%20Logo_Thin.png")

 Possibly Copilot has changed and the above results are unreachable.
-Save your prompts guys! :point_left:
+Save your prompts guys! 👈

 ## Big Furry Dog Licking Glass from Claude
 The prompt: